Gabriel Moreno Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals give up the fifth-most home runs in baseball (82 total, 1.4 per game).
+- Nationals pitchers combine to give up 83 total home runs at a rate of 1.4 per game (fifth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.